mysql supports the following options, which

 The server sends the public key to the client as needed, so it is not necessary to use this option for RSA password encryption to occur.
 It is more efficient to do so because then the server need not send the key.

 This option is available only if MySQL was built using OpenSSL.
-It was added in MySQL 5.6.6 under the name

 On Windows, the shared-memory name to use, for connections made using shared memory to a local server.
 The default value is